agkevin/agkevin/README.md

 - PhotonWorkshop for 3D resin print

 In my Github page, you will find:
-- Code snips from Val3 programming (private)
+- Code snips from Val3 programming (public and private examples)
-- Field reports (private)
+- Field reports (public and private examples)
 - Hobby projects (public)

 Please request access to view private repositories!